Language selection

 Telephone Reporting for Members of CANPASS Private Aircraft Program

 16. CANPASS Private Aircraft authorization holders must follow the same reporting procedures as outlined in paragraphs 10, 11, 12 and 15 but the aircraft can land at an AOE any time the airport is open, regardless of the hours of business of the local CBSA office.
-In addition, authorization holders may choose to use one of the designated "authorized CANPASS only" landing sites.
+In addition, authorization holders may choose to use one of the designated AOE/CAN landing sites.
 CANPASS authorization holders will receive the TRC report number at the time of the initial call to the TRC and are not required to make a second phone call to the TRC after landing in Canada.
 However, they must wait at the reported AOE until their stated ETA has passed.

 Telephone Reporting for Members of CANPASS Corporate Aircraft Program